MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-10586.md

 ---
 author: QuinnRadich
-title: What's New in Windows 10 version 1511 - November 2015
+title: What's New in Windows 10 build 10586 - November 2015
-description: Windows 10 version 1511 and new developer tools provide the tools, features, and experiences powered by the new Universal Windows Platform.
+description: Windows 10 build 10586 and new developer tools provide the tools, features, and experiences powered by the new Universal Windows Platform.
-keywords: what's new, whats new, update, updates, features, new, Windows 10, 1511, November ms.author: quradic ms.date: 02/08/2017 ms.topic: article
+keywords: what's new, whats new, update, updates, features, new, Windows 10, 1511, November, 10586 ms.author: quradic ms.date: 11/02/2017
+ms.topic: article
 ms.prod: windows
 ms.technology: uwp